top of page

 Your sleep may not need to be fixed, it may need to be heard.

-Festival of Sleep Day may fall on 3rd January, but for many people, sleep difficulties don’t magically resolve once the calendar turns.
-In fact, by the end of January when routines tighten, workloads return and emotional pressure quietly builds, sleep often becomes more fragile, not less.
+Festival of Sleep Day may fall on 3rd January, but for many, sleep difficulties don’t magically resolve when the calendar turns.
+By the end of January, as routines tighten and workloads return, emotional pressure quietly builds.
+Sleep often becomes more fragile, not less.

 sleep disorders related to stress and anxiety